nigelhorne/vwf/README.md

 For example, if your index.tmpl file lives in /usr/lib/example.com/templates/VWF/web/index.tmpl, then you would add 'root_dir /usr/lib/example.com'.

-The name of the configuration file the sitename, e.g. /usr/lib/lib/conf/example.com.
+The name of the configuration file the sitename, e.g. /usr/lib/conf/example.com.

 Finally change conf/index.l4pconf to the logging mechanism of your choice.

 The database system is yet to be documented, but essentially it provides a simple way to include dynamic data in your templates.

+Look everywhere in the code and configuration files for the string "example.com" and replace that to suit.

 ## Usage
 VWF is smart enough that you can debug from the command line before you deploy.